This tutorial covers:

-In this tutorial, I will guide you through using AWS CDK to deploy REST APIs with AWS Lambda-based authorizers.
-You will learn how API Gateway constructs can be used to customize the behavior of the API by adding authorizers, usage plans, throttling, rate limiting, and more.
+In this article, you will learn how AWS CDK can be used to deploy REST APIs with AWS Lambda-based authorizers.
+We will see how API Gateway constructs can be used to customize the behavior of the API by adding authorizers, usage plans, throttling, rate limiting, etc.

 Prerequisites

-For this tutorial, you will need to set up NodeJS on your machine since you will be using it to define the AWS CDK application and the AWS Lambda handlers.
-You will also need to install AWS CLI and AWS CDK CLI on your system so that you can configure AWS credentials and manually build your CDK application.
-You will need an AWS account for deploying the application and a CircleCI account for automating the deployments.
-Here is a list of everything you need in place to follow along with this tutorial:
+For this tutorial, you will need to set up NodeJS on your machine since you will be using it to define our AWS CDK application and the AWS Lambda handlers.
+In addition to it, you will need to install AWS CLI and AWS CDK CLI on your system to configure AWS credentials and to manually build your CDK application respectively.
+Also, you need to create an AWS account for deploying the application and a CircleCI account for automating the deployments.
+Refer to this list to set up everything required for this tutorial

 Creating a new AWS CDK project

-Create a new directory for the CDK project and navigate into it.
-Run these commands:
+First, create a new directory for your CDK project and go to it.
+Run:

 mkdir aws-cdk-api-auth-lambda-circle-ci